flatironinstitute/nifty-ls/README.md

 The reference result in the above figure comes from the "phase winding" method, which uses trigonometric identities to avoid expensive sin and cos evaluations.
 One can also use astropy's `fast` method as a reference with exact evaluation enabled via `use_fft=False`.
 One finds the same result, but the phase winding is a few orders of magnitude faster (but still not competitive with finufft).

-To summarize, we see that nifty-ls is highly accurate while also giving high performance.
+In summary, nifty-ls is highly accurate while also giving high performance.

 ### float32 vs float64